OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 ### OneGate (Optional)

 The OneGate server allows communication between VMs and OpenNebula.
 It’s optional and not required for basic functionality but is essential for multi-VM services orchestrated by OneFlow server below.
-The configuration is two-phase - configure the OneGate server to listen for the connections from outside the Front-end and configure the OpenNebula Daemon with OneGate end-point passed to the virtual machines.
+The configuration is two-phase: configure the OneGate server to listen for the connections from outside the Front-end and configure the OpenNebula Daemon with OneGate endpoint passed to the Virtual Machines.
 Neither or both must be done.

 1. To configure OneGate, edit `/etc/one/onegate-server.conf` and update the `:host` parameter with service listening address accordingly.
 For example, use `0.0.0.0` to work on all configured network interfaces on the Front-end: